Moduli Spaces of the Basic Hitchin Equation on Sasakian Threefolds: Appendix

-Let $M$ be a compact Riemann manifold and $E$ be a rank $r$ complex vector bundle with a hermitian metric $h$.
+Let $M$ be a compact Riemann manifold and $E$ be a rank $r$ complex vector bundle with a Hermitian metric $h$.
 Let $D$ be a flat bundle.
 As we mentioned in the previous section we have a decomposition

-such that $\nabla_h$ is a metric connection and $\Phi$ is a skew-symmetric section w.r.t. $h$. \begin{theorem}[\cite{Co}] If a flat bundle $(E,D)$ is semi-simple, then there exists a hermitian metric $h$ on $E$ such that
+such that $\nabla_h$ is a $h$-unitary connection and $\Phi$ is an $\mathrm{End}E$-valued skew-symmetric 1-form w.r.t. $h$.
+We recall the following theorem due to Corlette \cite{Co}. \begin{theorem}[\cite{Co}] If a flat bundle $(E,D)$ is semi-simple, then there exists a Hermitian metric $h$ on $E$ such that